mgamio/blog/_posts/2023-12-22-data-structures-foundation-efficient-programming.md

 {%- include primeVideo.html -%}
 </div>

+As a senior application developer, you should be willing to take on complex or unfamiliar tasks, such as **working with legacy code**.
+For example, to instantiate a Hashtable class.

 -- **Hash Tables**: Efficiently store and retrieve data using keys and values.

 Here’s an example of how to use the Hashtable class: